IverMortensen/INF-2700/assignments-2-3/README.md

+# How to run the program
 Compile and run program while in assignments-2-3/db2700/:

-	$ make cleanall; make; ./run_front
+	make cleanall; make; ./run_front

-While in the program:
+## Commands in the program
+Show availeble commands:

-	$ help
+	help

-		- Shows availeble commands
-	$ make {tableName}
-		- Creates a table with the name and fills it with values
+To test Natural-join and Block Natural-join:

+	test

 To change the table that is made with make "tableName", go to make_table() function in interpreter.c:731.